OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 ![Jira Deployments](jira-deployment.png)

-A subset of the Jira integration features are also available for those with an On-Premise instance, see our [documentation](https://g.octopushq.com/JiraIssueTracker) for more details.
+A subset of the Jira integration features are also available for those with an on-premises instance, see our [documentation](https://g.octopushq.com/JiraIssueTracker) for more details.

 ## Wrap up

 And that's it!
-Well for now anyway.
-As the CI/CD world continues to mature and evolve we're expecting to see more and more examples of this richer integration and feedback throughout the pipeline, so watch this space.
+Well, for now anyway.
+As the CI/CD world continues to mature and evolve, we're expecting to see more and more examples of this richer integration and feedback throughout the pipeline, so watch this space.